 Use Monero: Ways to send & spend XMR

 Current XMR price and historical price chart

 What is Monero?

-Monero is a privacy and security-focused cryptocurrency with fast, reliable transaction times based on an adaptive block size.
-It is a cryptocurrency, like the popular Bitcoin and Ethereum.
-However, Monero is different in many aspects, most importantly in the blockchain obfuscation algorithm and the protocol they use, namely CryptoNote.
+Monero is a privacy and security-focused digital currency with fast, reliable transaction times based on an adaptive block size.
+It is a cryptocurrency, like the popular bitcoin and Ethereum.
+However, Monero is different in many aspects; most importantly because it uses the blockchain obfuscation algorithm and protocol CryptoNote.

 History of Monero